 Members considered the Committee’s programme for the First Term.
 Two urgent bills - the Sectional Titles Schemes Management Bill [B20-2010] and the Community Schemes Ombud Service Bill [B21-2010] would have to be accommodated in the programme, together with oversight visits.
 Members asked about the possibility of conducting joint oversight visits with other committees.

-Briefing by the Research Unit on Government priorities as highlighted in the State of
+Briefing by the Research Unit on Government priorities as highlighted in the State of Nation Address

 The 2010 Address placed more emphasis around issues of poverty alleviation in society, ensuring labour intensive projects through Expanded Public Works Programme (EPWP) Phase 2, investing R 846 billion in capital works over three years especially through public infrastructure, creating jobs for the youth, expanding public works, public employment programmes and creating different jobs in the Department of Public Works.
 He further explained about the development of skills, production of additional engineers and technicians, improving health by building extra hospitals and clinics, improving provision of housing, water sanitation, electricity, improvement of waste management and roads by municipalities and the eradication of corruption in procurement and tender processes.